 What factors influence the cost of sales in insurance?

 The cost of sales is a fundamental business management metric that can make or break the insurance company’s profitability.
 Let’s dive into its main components.

 Customer acquisition costs

-While customer retention also strongly affects insurers’ bottom lines, acquisition remains to be the primary driver of growth.
+While customer retention also strongly affects insurers’ bottom lines, acquisition remains the primary driver of growth.
 But controlling customer acquisition costs while still attracting new customers presents a significant challenge for insurance companies.

-Across industries, it costs businesses on average five times more to acquire a new customer than to keep an existing customer.
+Across industries, it costs businesses five times more to acquire a new customer than to keep an existing customer.
 But for insurers, customer acquisition is even pricier than average.
-In fact, the insurance industry boasts the highest customer acquisition costs compared to virtually any other sector – industry benchmarks show that insurers pay seven to nine times more to attract a new customer than to retain one.
+In fact, the insurance industry boasts the highest customer acquisition costs compared to virtually any other sector - industry benchmarks show that insurers pay seven to nine times more to attract a new customer than to retain one.

 When you take into account the already low net margin of property and casualty insurance — which hovers between 3% and 8%— It’s easy to see why lowering acquisition costs must be made a priority.